Technology-for-the-Poorest-Billion/2024-IMMI/www/index.md

 first get their period.
 Current tools that provide assistance to help educate and track cycles exhibit negligence towards data privicy despite 79% of women expressing concern.
 The IMMI Period Tracker has been developed with this in mind as well as a heavier emphasis on educating about the menstual cycle.

+## Benefits of the IMMI Period Tracker
+### Health Education and Awareness Benefits:
+Users gain a better insight into understanding their menstrual cycles.
+Tracking your information helps recognise symptoms and how they change with the different phases of your cycle.
+Offers educational resources that may not be accessible to all.
+Can be used as a teaching tool in schools to educate about menstrual health.

+### Data Security and Data Driven Health Information Benefits:
+Users have control over their data where the their information is only accessed by them.
+Data is accumulated over a long time increasing the accuracy of pattern recognition Long term data collection is valuable when tracking overall reproductive health trends.

+### Customisation Benefits:
+Users can adjust the settings to their preference.
+Trailered recommendations can be given from the user data if the user wants.
+There can be a customisation of tracking features to suit individual needs.

+### Personal Benefits:
+The website can provide a sense of community which can minimise the feeling of isolation with menstrual health.
+Understanding your cycle can reduce stress when managing life around your period.
+Tracking your period can help reduce anxiety about unexpected periods.
+Having a safe space to track your information can also reduce stress and anxiety when thinking about your menstrual cycle.

 ## How to use the IMMI Period Tracker
 We have a step-by-step demonstration of the main functions of the website.